Our Team

 NJ Addiction Centers is a small editorial team with a shared conviction: people searching for addiction treatment information deserve the same quality of reporting they would find in a health journalism outlet, not a sales pitch dressed up as a resource page.

 Our editorial team includes writers with lived experience, backgrounds in behavioral health, and training in health journalism.
-We are not a treatment facility.
-We do not accept referral fees.
+The intake team that staffs our help line may refer callers to facilities within our professional network, which can include affiliated providers.
+Editorial content on this site is produced separately, with facilities selected on editorial merit.
 We exist to make the addiction treatment landscape in New Jersey easier to understand for the people who need that clarity most — individuals in recovery, family members trying to help, and professionals looking for reliable reference material.

 Everything we publish goes through a multi-step editorial process, and every team member brings something different to that process.
 Here is how our team is structured.